QiYanPitt/QiYanPitt.github.io/_pages/about.md

 Research Interest
 ======
 My primary research interests lie broadly in statistical genetics and bioinformatics.
 In particular, I am interested in application of cutting-edge technologies (e.g., sequencing technology) for analysis of high-throughput genetic and genomic data, and development of statistical and computational methods.
+Although my research is not limited to diseases, I'm more experienced in adverse pregnancy outcomes, childhood asthma, and age-related macular degeneration.
+- Genetic data analysis (e.g., GWAS and Mendelian Randomization)
 - Statistical method development in multi-omics data analysis
-- Disease prediction using machine learning approaches (e.g., deep learning)
+- Disease prediction using machine learning/deep learning approaches
-- Lung and Eye related diseases
+- Pre-clinical and clinical trials design and analysis